ItaloKusminA/RTOS-Projects/README.md

 ![Full chip erase](./Erase.png)
 - Finally, change the boot jumpers to "0" again and try to run your project again.
-- It is possible that you have problems with debuging your project, it is possible to solve by
+- It is possible that you have problems with debuging your project, it is possible to solve in two ways:
+  - If your project doesnt have an .ioc file, you must uninstall and install again the STMCubeIDE
+  - If your project has an .ioc, you must go on "Pinout&Configuration", and then "System Core" and change the "Debug" option to "Serial Wire"